Iconic Daredevil Evel Knievel Dies at 69

 On Sept.
 8, 1974, as about 40,000 spectators who'd paid $25 apiece looked on from a nearby bluff and thousands more watched on closed-circuit television in theaters across the nation, Knievel blasted off a 108-foot-long takeoff ramp on his steam-propelled Sky Cycle X-2.

 "The witless Knievel is titillating a barbaric appetite for treating violent death as a spectator sport," columnist George F. Will wrote.
 "Like pornography, the event is brutalizing, anti life."

 A parachute opened prematurely, slowing the cycle on takeoff, and Knievel made it less than halfway across the canyon.

 Buoyed by the parachute, he and the cycle sank slowly down onto a brush-covered slope on the near shore.
-He suffered a few scratches, and the event didn't make as much money as he'd hoped, but newspapers and television stations around the world covered the jump.
+He suffered a few scratches, and the event didn't make as much money as he'd hoped, but newspapers and

 The publicity helped generate crowds for subsequent stunts.